 Kentucky beats Louisville in battle of unbeatens

-LOUISVILLE, Ky. -- The top-ranked Kentucky Wildcats passed their toughest test of the season with a 58-50 win over No. 4 Louisville on Saturday.
+LOUISVILLE, Ky. -- The top-ranked Kentucky Wildcats passed their toughest test of the season with a 58-50 win over No. 4 Louisville in a battle of unbeatens on Saturday.

 The Wildcats (13-0) forced the Cardinals into a season-low 25.9 percent shooting and freshman point guard Tyler Ulis led Kentucky with 14 points.
 Ulis shook off a bloody cut to score 12 second-half points.

-“It’s the best I’ve seen him play,” Kentucky coach John Caliparo said of Ulis.
+“It’s the best I’ve seen him play,” Kentucky coach John Calipari said of Ulis.
 The 5-foot-9 guard got three stitches for a laceration above his eye after the game.

 The Wildcats led nearly the entire game including a 22-18 lead at halftime.
 Kentucky extended its lead to as many as 12 points with 4:43 left in the second half before a late Louisville run cut the margin to the final eight points.

-“We’ve got a lot of guys doing a really good job defending,” Caliparo said.
+“We’ve got a lot of guys doing a really good job defending,” Calipari said.
 “I’ve got a good team.
 I have a really good team.”

 Kentucky’s defense held Louisville’s Wooden Award candidate and preseason All-American Montrezl Harrell to just nine points and eight rebounds.
 The Wildcats’ fearsome front line of 7-foot Willie Cauley-Stein, 6-11 Karl-Anthony Towns and 6-10 Trey Lyles combined to block the passing lanes to Harrell.